tfelix/bestia-docs/content/docs/mechanics/skills.md

 | 9                   |                             90 |
 | 10                  |                            100 |

-To discover a spell an aspect is chosen like 'White Magic', 'Black Magic' or 'Arkane Magic'.
+To discover a spell an aspect is chosen like 'White Magic', 'Black Magic' or 'Arcane Magic'.

-TBD

 ### Spell Enscription